-In 1990 I graduated in European Business (BA Hons).
+In 1990 I graduated in European Business with French (BA Hons).
 I then spent a year working and travelling around the world.
-By 1993, following two years working for a commercial bank in London, I got itchy feet again.
-So I got myself a job as a holiday rep in the French Alps for a global travel business.
-A succession of rapid promotions, and a passion for travel and adventure, lead me to spend a further six years living and working abroad.
-During that time I managed various overseas operations including a large Alpine chalet programme.
+By 1993, following two years working for a commercial bank in London, I had itchy feet again.
+I found myself a job with a global travel firm as a holiday representative in the French Alps.
+A succession of rapid promotions, and a passion for travel and adventure, lead me to spend a further six years abroad.
+I managed various overseas operations including a large Alpine chalet programme.
 In 1999 I returned to the UK to help integrate a newly acquired luxury ski tour operator into the larger business.
-In 2005 I took on the role of Managing Director of that same niche business, a position I held for two years before finally leaving corporate life in 2007 to focus on my personal life.
+In 2005 I took on the role of Managing Director of that same niche business, a position I held for two years before finally leaving the corporate world in 2007 to focus on my personal life.

 I began my training as a therapist in 2010.
 My growing interest in this area was born out of a long-standing curiosity about my own general sense of unease in the world, and a deeply personal search for autonomy and meaning.
-My immersion in the academic world of personal growth and development represented a significant, and immeasurably helpful, turning point in my own journey.
-Having qualified as a Humanistic Psychotherapeutic Counsellor (PG Dip) in 2016, and a Master of Science in Psychotherapy (MSc) in 2018, I have spent the last few years working as a psychotherapist in private practice.
-I have also worked for a variety of local charities and counselling agencies including Breakeven, based in Brighton, where for several years I assisted clients struggling with gambling addiction.
+My immersion in the world of psychotherapy represented an immeasurably helpful turning point in my own journey.
+Having qualified as a Humanistic Psychotherapeutic Counsellor (PG Dip) in 2016, and a Master of Science in Psychotherapy (MSc) in 2018, I have spent the last few years as a psychotherapist in private practice.
+Along the way I have also had the privilege of volunteering for a number of local charities.

 A key advantage of being a mature therapist (I am 53 years old) is the humility and wisdom I have gained through an examination of my own life.
-I first had to make sense of painful experiences and learn how to honour my own truth.
-I leant heavily on existential notions of freedom of choice and personal responsibility.
-I began to understand the importance of balancing the need to steer my own ship with the need to accept that there is much in life I cannot control.
-I then turned to various spiritual teachings to help me connect more deeply to the people and natural world around me.
+I first had to make sense of painful life experiences and, in doing so, learn how to honour my own truth.
+I leant heavily on existential notions of freedom of choice and personal responsibility to help me.
+Slowly, I began to understand the importance of balancing the need to steer my own ship with the need to accept that there is much in life I cannot control.
+With greater self awareness and a growing sense of confidence, I turned to spiritual teachings to help me connect more deeply to the people and natural world around me.
 I finally emerged as a more grounded and integrated individual with a renewed sense of aliveness.
-An important aspect of my learning has been to acknowledge and embrace my own lunacy.
+An important aspect of my learning has been to acknowledge my own lunacy.
 In the words of philosopher, Alain de Botton, we are all a bit mad!
 We are not the reasonable, rational beings we like to think we are.
-The unconscious dimension of our existence, and our innate emotionality, dispose us to all kinds of unhelpful, if not idiotic and disastrous, acting out.
-Humility and a sense of humour have helped me come to terms with this along the way!
+The unconscious dimension of our existence, and our innate emotionality, dispose us to all kinds of unhelpful, if not disastrous, and sometimes hilarious, acting out.